-Offering technical assistance for Black farmers and food business owners at no charge or very low cost
+Offering technical assistance for BIPOC farmers and food business owners at no charge or very low cost

-Increasing our capacity to support Black farmers through outreach and innovative financing models.
+Increasing our capacity to support BIPOC farmers through outreach and innovative financing models.

-Total capital deployed to Black-owned farms and food businesses (over a third of all capital deployed)
+Total capital deployed to BIPOC-owned farms and food businesses (nearly 2/3 of all capital deployed)